 At the Opéra de Lausanne: Monsieur de Pourceaugnac (2007), Il barbiere di Siviglia (2009 and 2014), L’elisir d’amore (2012), La Cenerentola (2015), and Die Fledermaus (2018).

 After graduating with a Bachelor’s degree in the Italian Language in 2014, Laurène Paternò joined Lausanne’s University of Music in Stephan MacLeod’s class; in 2017, she also enrolled in the Master’s degree course there as a solo performer.
 As part of her course, she participated in a musical creation performed in Rio de Janeiro during the opening week of the 2016 Olympic Games.
 She won the 1st place prize at the Concours du Kattenburg.
 She sang in the roles of Sister Blanche of the Agony of Christ in Dialogues of the Carmelites and Susanna in Le nozze di Figaro, the latter conducted by Leonardo Garcìa Alarcón.
 Both operas were produced by the University of Music of Lausanne.
 In 2019, she sings in the roles of Sofiya and Yelena in Laïka, le chien de l’espace of Russell Hepplewhite, an opera for kids at the Nouvel Opéra of Fribourg.
 She performed in concert, accompanied by the group Gli Angeli Genève, l’Orchestre de Chambre de Lausanne and l’Orchestre de Chambre Fribourgeois, in a sacred and operatic repertoire.

 In an Opéra de Lausanne production in Bhutan, at the inauguration of the Royal Textile Academy of Bhutan in 2018, she sang Serpina in La serva padrona, and in 2019 Mélusine in Les Chevaliers de la Table ronde of Hervé.
-She’s working on the the role of Giannetta in L’elisir d’amore (2020).
+She was to play the role of Giannetta in L’elisir d’amore in 2020.